grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/01 Thresholds.md

 ---

 The Thresholds page helps you track and manage all your organization’s thresholds.
-You can easily find the tests with failing thresholds, which project they belong to, what the thresholds current status and history is, and if there are patterns that need your attention.
+You can easily find tests with failing thresholds, check which project they belong to, their current status and history, and if there are patterns that need your attention.

 The Thresholds page can be found in the **Manage** section of the left menu.